2. The Information We Collect

 Information generated by us or our partners:

-- Test results: generated by our laboratory partner when you submit samples for testing.
-Results will be held both by us and our partner laboratory (currently The Doctors Laboratory).
+- Test results: generated by users conducting point-of-care tests or our laboratory partner when you submit samples for testing.
+Results will be held both by us and our partner laboratory (currently The Doctors Laboratory and Salient Bio).
 Only tests you have requested will be performed and your samples will not be used for anything else.

 You can be assured that information you provide voluntarily will only be used in connection with your business relationship with Cerulean Health.
 We will hold, use and disclose your personally identifiable information for our legitimate business purposes including:

-- to provide our products and/or services to you;
+- to provide other products and/or services to you;

 - to maintain our business relationship, where you are a visitor of our website or a user;